adonix-org/postrise/README.md

             NOBYPASSRLS;
 ```

-Next, create a new Java `class` that extends PostgresServer:
+Next, create your Java `class` that extends PostgresServer:

 ```java